eliiza/challenge-hamlet/README.md

 1. Show the number of lines said per character throughout the play.

-2. Make word cloud of the script of the least common words
+2. Make a word cloud of unusual words in the script

+3. Compute the sentiment score for each scene.